microsoft/LightGBM/docs/GPU-Windows.rst

 -----------------------

 Installing the appropriate OpenCL SDK requires you to download the correct vendor source SDK.
-You need to know what you are going to use LightGBM!:
+You need to know what you are going to use LightGBM!

--  For running on Intel, get `Intel SDK for OpenCL`_ (NOT RECOMMENDED)
+-  For running on Intel, get `Intel SDK for OpenCL`_ (NOT RECOMMENDED).

--  For running on AMD, get AMD APP SDK
+-  For running on AMD, get AMD APP SDK.

--  For running on NVIDIA, get `CUDA Toolkit`_
+-  For running on NVIDIA, get `CUDA Toolkit`_.

 Further reading and correspondence table (especially if you intend to use cross-platform devices, like Intel CPU with AMD APP SDK): `GPU SDK Correspondence and Device Targeting Table <./GPU-Targets.rst>`__.